Information for Quartix Technologies plc investors

 Board composition and compliance

-The Non-Executive Chairman and Independent Non-Executive Director bring wide and varied commercial experience to the Board and Committee deliberations.
+The Independent Non-Executive Directors bring wide and varied commercial experience to the Board and Committee deliberations.
 They are appointed for an initial three-year term, subject to election by shareholders at the first AGM after their appointment, after which their appointment may be extended subject to mutual agreement and shareholder approval.
 A Non-Executive Director is typically expected to serve two three-year terms but may be invited by the Board to serve for an additional period.
 Any term renewal is subject to Board review and AGM re-election.
 The Company remains committed to a Board which has a balanced representation of Executives and Non-Executives.

 Board evaluation